Generalized Bayesian Likelihood-Free Inference: More details on related techniques

 \subsection{Maximum Mean Discrepancy (MMD)}

 We follow here Section 2.2 in \cite{gretton2012kernel}; all proofs of our statements can be found there.
-Let $ k(\cdot, \cdot): \X \times \X \to \R $ be a positive definite and symmetric kernel.
+Let $ k(\cdot, \cdot): \X \times \X \to \R $ be a positive-definite and symmetric kernel; notice that this implies $ k(x,x) \ge 0$.
 Under these conditions, there exists a unique Reproducing kernel Hilbert space (RKHS) $ \mathcal{H}_k $ of real functions on $ \X $ associated to $ k $.

 Now, let's define the Maximum Mean Discrepancy (MMD).

 \begin{definition} Let $ \mathcal{F} $ be a class of functions $ f : \X\to\R $; we define the MMD relative to $\mathcal{F} $ as:

 \end{definition}